Fitchburg Municipal Airport

 Nearby Food

-Scratch-made pub food and burgers.
+Scratch-made pub food and exceptional burgers.
+Open late.

 Airport data for reference only and may be outdated.